 The default shell environment in our Linux Lab uses bash.
 However some software used by our students may require a different shell, such as tcsh.

-$ exec /bin/tcsh -l # preferred; and that's a lowercase "L"
+(Option 1) /bin/tcsh (Option 2) exec /bin/tcsh -l # that's a lowercase "L", not a "one"

-However some people prefer to work in a shell other than bash by default.
+However, we realize some people prefer to work in a shell other than bash by default.

 At present, it’s technically not possible to change your default shell away from bash on ECE systems.
 Practically speaking, however, you can accomplish the same thing by adding the following lines at the very top of the file .bash_profile that’s in your home directory (you’ll need to create the file if it doesn’t already exist):